 A pop Hitler t shirt offensive?
 Bangkok a mecca for Hitler Chic?
 Oh please.
 Get over yourselves.

 Special Note – and by the way, what the Nazis called the swastika was actually a Buddhist symbol in Thailand and elsewhere in Asia for centuries before the Nazis adopted it as their own.
 So, yes, the Thais probably have more right to use it than just about anyone.
-No matter what the politically correct might think.
+No matter what the politically correct among us might think.